 - What is the law on Cheque Bouncing?

-Section 138 of the Negotiable Instruments Act, 1881 (Act) deals with “Dishonour of Cheque”.
+Section 138 of the Negotiable Instruments Act, 1881 (Act) deals with “Dishonour of Cheques”.
 This Act provides for Criminal Prosecution, in case a Cheque issued towards legally enforceable debt is bounced.
 The Act provides for i) Monetary Penalty: At the time of conviction of the accused (drawer of the Cheque), the Hon’ble Court may impose monetary penalty upto twice of the cheque amount, and ii) Imprisonment: The Hon’ble Court may also punish the accused with imprisonment upto two years.

 - Is there any time limit to file a case of Cheque Bouncing?

 Following time limit is prescribed under the Act:

 Presentation of Cheque: Payee shall deposit the Cheque with his banker within 3 months from the date of the cheque.